Download the fact sheet:

 Employees and employers can only take protected industrial action when they are negotiating on a proposed enterprise agreement and that agreement is not a greenfields agreement or a multi-enterprise agreement.

-The main importance of industrial action being protected is that it gives an immunity from civil liability under State or Territory law (unless that action is likely to involve personal injury or damage, destruction or taking of property).
+The main importance of industrial action being protected is that it gives immunity from civil liability under State or Territory law (unless that action is likely to involve personal injury or damage, destruction or taking of property).

 Industrial action is only protected if: